hpssjellis/my-examples-of-edge-impulse/expert-keras-mode/README.md

+### Started June 29th, 2022

-A location for files EdgeImpulse example expert mode Keras files (.txt) format unless we can think of a better format.
+# A location for files EdgeImpulse example expert mode Keras files (.txt)

+Use .txt format unless we can think of a better format.

 Hopefully add a few comments, and name the file with the main type of model fomo, classify, sound, motion or something else relevant to what the model does.